mrk262/portfolio/README.md

 # Bio

 # Education
-Cornell University

-PhD in Chemistry
+- Cornell University, PhD in Chemistry

-University of Illinois Urbana-Champaign

-BS in Chemical Engineering
+- University of Illinois Urbana-Champaign, BS in Chemical Engineering